abhay-khandwekar/react-hook-storehouse/README.md

 Actions methods recives parameter "currentState" which is a current snapshot of the slice-state.

 Actions should return "updatedState", which can be a subset of the state managed by the slice.
-The state returned by the Action is merged into the slice-state by the global-hookstore.
+The state returned by the Action is merged into the slice-state by the react-hooka.

 Actions are of two kinds:
 1. [Synchronous Actions](#synchronous-actions)